delphidabbler/codesnip/Docs/ReadMe.txt

 If you accept the default install path, or specify a unique install path it will install alongside any v3 release and will not affect the v3 release in any way.
 The program will copy over any user defined snippets from a pre-existing v3 installation and will preserve most if not all settings.
-Any v4 preview release will be overwritten.
+Any v4 preview (alpha) release will be overwritten.

 Any user defined snippets you edit will not be reflected in any v3 installation and any settings you change won't affect the v3 install.

-Nearly all the file formats have been changed from v3, so export and backup files are not be compatible with v3 and earlier.
-Don't expect any snippets or export files you create to work with v3.
+Nearly all the file formats have been changed from v3, so export and backup files are not compatible with v3 and earlier.
+Don't expect any backups or export files you create to work with v3.

-If you have been using one of the CodeSnip 4 previews this beta will attempt to bring forward all settings.
+If you have been using one of the CodeSnip 4 previews this beta will attempt to bring forward all settings from that.
+If you don't want to do that, follow the instructions the installer displays when it detects that a preview release was installed.

-Copies of the online database are stored in a different location to v3, so updating the database from the v4 preview will not update the database used by v3 and vice versa.
+Copies of the online database are stored in a different location to v3, so updating the database from v4 will not update the database used by v3 and vice versa.

 If any file formats change before the final release of CodeSnip 4, that program WILL be able to read files created by this beta.